How to Choose a Web Designer

 Are you looking to include a shopping cart?
 Email marketing capability?
 A blog?
 Photo gallery?
 Slider banner?
 Registration or booking form?

-Be sure to get clarity on your web designer's capabilities, especially if you're looking for custom site functionality.
+Be sure you understand your web designer's capabilities, especially if you're looking for custom site functionality.
 Some web designers are proficient at coding the sites they design.
 Some are not.
 They may be adept at installing and customizing content management systems such as WordPress.
 In larger design firms, the designers and developers work together.
 The designers focus on design and user experience while developers focus on code.
 You'll want to know right away if you need to get a programmer involved in your project... and whether that means adding an extra expense.

 What about costs?